 In 1911, returned Australian expatriate artist Rupert Bunny was approached by the alumni of the College and commissioned to paint a portrait of the inaugural Warden, Dr Alexander Leeper.
-Leeper had been Warden for 35 years at the time, and would continue until 1918.
+Leeper had been Warden for 35 years at the time, and would continue in this role until 1918.

 This first commissioned work lay the foundations for a collection that has grown over the course of the last century to stand as one of the finest collegiate collections of portraiture in Australia.

-Leeper's successors as Wardens would likewise have their portraits commissioned by the College.
-It was the establishment of the College Art Committee in 1983 however that provided renewed vigour for Trinity to actively engage with the visual arts, and a more concerted approach to the growth of Australian contemporary portraiture.
+The establishment of the College Art Committee in 1983 provided renewed vigour for Trinity to actively engage with the visual arts, and a more concerted approach to the growth of Australian contemporary portraiture.

 The collection embodies the achievements of the College's communities of alumni and supporters from across a diverse field of professional endeavours, from business, theology, philanthrophy, and the Arts.